Department of Population Health and Disease Prevention

 Lisa Grant Ludwig, Department Chair

-The mission of the Department of Population Health and Disease Prevention is to create, integrate, and translate population-based knowledge into preventive strategies to reduce the societal burden of human disease and disability through excellence in interdisciplinary research, education, and service.
-This is a forward-thinking mission that acknowledges and complements traditional discipline-based research and training in public health.
-It is a specific mission that is consistent with the “Framing the Future” exercise of the Association of Schools and Programs of Public Health, and increasingly recognized by eminent organizations such as the Institute of Medicine’s Board on Population Health and Public Health Practice, and by agencies that fund public health research and education.
+The mission of the Department of Population Health and Disease Prevention (DPHDP) is to create, integrate, and translate population-based knowledge into preventive strategies to reduce the societal burden of human disease and disability through excellence in interdisciplinary research, education, and service.
+The DPHDP is a focus of excellence in cross-disciplinary public health research, education, and practice at UCI.